 whether the Shipper (or End-user) is the sole user of the relevant Delivery Point or other transmission assets and those assets would cease to be useful were the End-user to cease using Gas.

 When evaluating any request to enter into a Supplementary Agreement against the criteria referred to in section 7.1, First Gas will use the information available to it at that time.
+If First Gas enters into a Supplementary Agreement (but not otherwise), it will publish on OATIS a summary of both the information provided by the Shipper under section 7.1 and the analysis undertaken by First Gas pursuant to this section 7.2 when evaluating the Supplementary Agreement request.
+Any decision whether to enter to a Supplementary Agreement, and the evaluation of any such request, is solely a matter for First Gas.
+First Gas shall maintain a publicly available Supplementary Agreement policy document.

 No Shipper has the right to require First Gas to enter into a Supplementary Agreement.